What can your display look like with our CPC Packages? Take a look!

 Pixels are not pre-pushed.
 Assembly is to be completed by the customer.
 When viewing the spinner from the back, the spoke with the Pixel Path "star" (for "start") should be pointing straight down, with the pixel path continuing in a clockwise fashion until it reaches the "square" (for "stop").

-To use the Spinner CPC Package with our RGBPlus Sequences (Available October 2022), the Pixie4 controller in this package must be connected to the AuxA network on your computer or Net 2 of your N2-G4 or N4-G4 Showtime Director.
-You must be using 5.6.8 or higher in order to use RGBPlus Sequences with a computer.
+To use the Spinner CPC Package with our RGBPlus Sequences, the Pixie4 controller in this package must be connected to the AuxA network on your computer or Net 2 of your N2-G4 or N4-G4 Showtime Director.
+The Pro license level is required to play RGBPlus sequences.
+The software version required is listed on each RGBPlus sequence purchase page.

 Spinners should be arranged with spinner 1 on the left if the spinners are in a horizontal stack, or spinner 1 should be on the top of a vertical stack.
 When viewing the spinner from the back, the spoke with the Pixel Path "star" (for "start") should be pointing straight down, with the pixel path continuing in a clockwise fashion until it reaches the "square" (for "stop").